Home Grief and Loss How to Write a Tribute for Grandmother

 Did grandmother have any unusual habits?
 Most people do.
 Perhaps she bought nice clothes but refused to wear them for fear of ruining them.
 Or maybe she baked the worst cookies in the world, but no one would tell her.
 Thus, to everyone’s chagrin, she always distributed a huge batch to one and all.
 Even in sadness, these humorous memories can make people laugh.

 That said, don’t be afraid of discussing the funnier side or more peculiar habits of your grandmother.
 It will enliven everyone’s spirit.
-They surely have the same memories and will find their mood lifted.
+They surely have similar memories and will find their mood lifted recounting all the wonderful attributes of their loved one who has passed away.

-Also included in the lighter side, should be the things Grandmother taught you – the things she shared about life that were important to you.
+You should also include the things Grandmother taught you – the things she shared about life that were important to you.
 Those who knew her well will appreciate the information.
 For those who were less familiar with her, it will help make her more real.

 The best antidotes to share are those that relate to you personally.
 Sure, tales of how Grandma spent years swiping Sweet and Low packages are cute.
 But what will reach people emotionally are anecdotes of how Grandma read you special stories or snuck you candy after your parents forbid it.